akvo/akvo-product-design/FLOW/Features/133-Custom-maps/1st implementation - Functional design document.md

 ### Overview
 The custom maps will enable data-driven styling of markers and custom icons on the Akvo FLOW maps.
 This will expand the basic map functionality to the current FLOW maps and will give the users a chance to understand their collected data better in geographic context.
 We will implement this feature in separate steps, starting with the most basic functionality and supporting the simplest data structure, followed by tackling more complex items (as monitoring and repeated question groups for example).
 The users will be able to save their created maps and publish them on their website or share with other partners.

-The initial implementation will enable to base a map only on option questions per selected registration form and on a selected geographic shape question.
-No custom icons will be supported and the user can only save the visualisations (no publishing).
-We will also add a set of permissions covering this new feature.
+The initial implementation will enable to base a map only on option questions per selected registration form.

-### Marketing description
-A marketing description of this feature.

 ### Initial features